Ceramic Dictionary

 es: MOLDE: 1 Moldes de prensa

-PRESS MOLD: is a conclave space in the form of a plate and the clay is pressed into it.
+PRESS MOLD: is a concave space in the form of a plate and the clay is pressed into it.

 HUMP MOLD: is a shape formed outwards and the clay is laid over it.
 They are usually made with a handle, to make separating it from the clay easier.